We believe it is imperative, and moral, to manage forests so that

 Forest Stewardship Council certified cherry, maple, and mahogany lumber is available and we buy it--with rare exception.

-Our primary supplier is Collinswood.
+Our primary supplier for cherry and maple is Collinswood.

 Walnut is not so readily available certified, because of its scattered habits of growth and special distribution system.
 Irion Lumber selects for color, grade, and dimension, but cannot provide certification.